 Go Spuds Go 5.12a/b 7b 26 VIII+ 26 E5 6a Trad, 1 pitch, 30'

 Go Spuds Go 5.12a/b 7b 26 VIII+ 26 E5 6a Colorado

 : Fort Collins

 : ... : The South Slabs

-One of Craig Leubben's favorite offwidths!
+This is one of Craig Leubben's favorite offwidths!
 It's only about 15' of climbing to the crux pivot at the lip, but continue climbing the next 20' to a tree.
 Walk off.Approach by the Grey Rock summit trail.
-Start looking towards Grey Rock about 5 minutes past the meadow and you will see the steeply angled off-width boulder to the left up the slope.
+Start looking towards Grey Rock about 5 minutes past the meadow, and you will see the steeply angled offwidth boulder to the left up the slope.
 It takes about 1 hour to reach Go Spuds Go from the parking lot....[more]
-Browse More Classics in CO
+Browse More Classics in Colorado

 Jan 29, 2013

 Nearly all bolts in this area have been chopped.

 So does anyone have any info about why all the bolts were chopped off the south slabs?
 Major bummer to go buy Craig's book and head up to the rock only to find out there are no sport routes left on the south slabs....

 Will, someone went a little crazy with the bolts on previously climbed lines.
 The climbs were probably returned to the original state before someone got a drill for Christmas.